FAQ’s About In-Home Mobile Veterinary Cat and Dog Euthanasia

 How much does a home euthanasia cost and what methods of payment do you accept?

 Please contact us regarding fees.
-Payment can be made by cash, check, VISA, Mastercard, Discover, American Express or Paypal.
-Payment may be done at the time the appointment is made, or when the veterinarian arrives.
+Because of the high credit card fees, we encourage cash or check.
+However, we can accept credit and debit cards (VISA, Mastercard, Discover, American Express) or Paypal.
+Payment may be done over the phone at the time the appointment is made, or when the veterinarian arrives.

 CareCredit does not finance euthanasia, so unfortunately this is not an option for our visits.